lmaughan921/experience-manager-brand-portal.en/help/using/home.md

 # Introduction

-Brand Portal aids organizations to meet their marketing needs by securely distributing approved brand and product assets to external agencies, partners, internal teams, and resellers for download.
+**Adobe Experience Manager (AEM) Assets Brand Portal** aids organizations to meet their marketing needs by securely distributing approved brand and product assets to external agencies, partners, internal teams, and resellers for download.

 The lack of a secure asset sharing solution can result in: